 From our community consultation we know that the consensus is currently for an even spread of funding, drawing roughly equally on the £1m over each of the ten years.
 We recognise that a larger initiative may arise later and that the funding pattern may therefore alter.
 But for the time being, we anticipate an annual spend of about £100,000 over the ten years.
-The overall funding portfolio therefore of this plan is about £200,000 for the period April 2015 to March 2017.
+In an effort to compensate for the under-spend encountered for the period April 2015 to March 2017 the Residents Partnership has decided to re-allocate much of the under-spend, in order to incorporate some more of the activities, highlighted at consultation events, that were not included in the previous plan.
+The overall funding portfolio therefore of this plan is about £232,000 for the period April 2017 to March 2019.

 We know that residents would wish to allocate about 32% of funding to a more attractive environment and about 32% of funding to greater community spirit, with about 24% for health and wellbeing and 10% for enterprise.
 When workers and non-residents views are added in, the order of funding priorities remains the same, with slight variations in percentages.
 The % of funding allocated below is based on this combined information.
 Funding allocation relates to both what Boston Big Local will look to support and fund directly and what it will seek to influence and inform others to fund.
+The re-allocation of under-spend has been incorporated in such a way as to be sympathetic with the original % figure allocations, as expressed by residents' at consultation events.